Fano Guitars: Standard Series

 Fano introduced the Standard Series line of guitars, made up of the JM6 and SP6 models, in January 2016.
-The Standard Series is "...an affordable line of signature guitars from one of the industry's most respected custom builders.
-The Standard Series "...feature many of the attributes that have made Fano Guitars world renowned, including beautiful designs that are new yet familiar, superior craftsmanship, and unique 'distressed' finishes that make these guitars ultimately playable and recognizable.
 In 2017 the RB6 and TC6 Standard models were added to the line along with a total of 8 vintage colors and 2 different styles of nitrocellulose finishes, medium "distress" or "NOS".

 On 12 January 2018, Fano introduced the Standard Series bass guitar, JM4-FB.
 The guitar will be launched at the winter NAMM Show in Anaheim, California and shipped to the authorized Fano dealers in January and February 2018.

 Critical acclaim

 Of the Fano Standard Series JM6 guitar, reviewer Chris Loeffler of Harmony Central said, "The Fano Standard JM6 really is a workhorse of a guitar...well-appointed without being flashy, comfortable, and unique-looking without ever getting too far from what most players expect."